dmentipl/dotfiles/README.md

   Then run `:PaqInstall` inside Neovim.
 See `base/editor/init.lua` for the list of extensions.

 - [pandiff](https://github.com/davidar/pandiff) for producing file diffs for any files that pandoc supports.
 Install with `node -g install pandiff` into an appropriate node installation.
 - [vale](https://github.com/errata-ai/vale) styles.
 Download styles and put in `~/.config/vale/styles`.
+The VS Code extension expects `.vale.ini` in the working directory, so symlink as follows: `ln -s ~/.config/vale .vale`.
 See [errata-ai/styles](https://github.com/errata-ai/styles) for a list of styles.

 ## macOS